thomasborgen/soup2dict/README.md

 ## Why

-Its nice to have a convenient way to change your soup into json.
+Its nice to have a convenient way to change your soup into dict.

 ## Installation